Translated by Allie

-Looking up, I was greeted by a clear blue sky among tree leaves.
-The refreshing scenery took away all the tiredness of my journey.
+Looking up, you will be greeted by the clear blue sky among tree leaves.
+The refreshing scenery will take away all the tiredness of your journey.

-Good work!
-We are now at the summit.
+This is the summit of Mt.
+Takao.
 Shops and restaurants selling Mt.
-Takao specialties such as oden and soba are available.
+Takao specialties such as dango and soba are available.
 What a great way to get refreshed after the climb!

-The picture above is the view from the top, where you can see the sun shining down on mountains cloaked in mist.
-If the weather is good, Mt.
-Fuji can be seen from here as well.
-The hikers around me were also drinking in the mysterious landscape.
+The picture above is from the top, where you can see the sun shining down on mountains cloaked in mist.
+Mt.
+Fuji can be seen from here as well, depending on the weather conditions.